hamidb80/viannacloud-capcha-bypass/readme.md

 because the font and the position of the numbers do not change, we can easily find them.

-I've downloaded `80` capchas located in `/lib/raw/` but you can download it with these command [you can replace the number `4` with what number of downloads you want]:
+I've downloaded `80` capchas located in `/lib/raw/`

 [you can find them for yourself using another [software of mine](https://hamidb80.github.io/image-pixel-marker/). the guidence of this software exaplned [here](https://github.com/hamidb80/image-pixel-marker)]